mozilla/bigquery-etl/docs/reference/external_sharing.md

 - **`_shared` datasets only.** `external_sharing` may only be set on a dataset whose name ends with `_shared`.
 These datasets are published to the user-facing project (`mozdata`), and the sharing listing points at that copy.
-- **`group:` subscribers only.** Every subscriber must be a `group:<email>` identity — a Mozilla-managed Google group.
-This keeps partner user/service account emails out of the repo; add those accounts to the group instead.
+- **`group:` or `workgroup:` subscribers only.** Every subscriber must be either a `group:<email>` identity (a Mozilla-managed Google group) or a `workgroup:<name>` identity (a Mozilla workgroup, e.g.
+  `workgroup:mozilla-confidential/data-viewers`).
+This keeps partner user/service
-  Access is scoped by group membership and revoked by removing the group from `subscribers`.
+  account emails out of the repo; add those accounts to the group or workgroup instead. `workgroup:` identities are resolved to IAM members by Terraform in cloudops-infra.
+Access is scoped by group/workgroup membership and revoked by removing the identity from `subscribers`.
 - **Authorized views.** Every view in a `_shared` dataset must set `labels: {authorized: true}` in its `metadata.yaml`, so the shared listing can read through it.